AppImageCrafters/appimage-builder-docs/source/examples/pyqt.rst

     `python3 -m pip install --system --ignore-installed --prefix=/usr --root=AppDir -r ./requirements.txt`
 4. Setup the **PYTHONHOME** and **PYTHONPATH** environment variables
 5. Run `appimage-builder`

+.. note:: If you are embedding a python version different than 3.6 you will have to change the version number in the `PYTHONPATH`.

 **The complete example source code can be found** `here <https://github.com/AppImageCrafters/appimage-builder/tree/master/examples/pyqt5>`_.